sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Fixed postMessage-Communication.
 * (sbormann) Enhanced performance of comboboxes.
 * (sbormann) Added option to define border-radius (rounded corners) of tiles.
+* (sbormann) Added option to define text-shadow-color of toolbar.
+* (sbormann) Added fallback to loading iframe content for non fitting mime types.

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.